gityasin/ne-izlesem/_PRD/project_folder/Phase_1/memory.md

   - Added a retry button in the no results state to allow users to manually trigger a refetch
   - Improved the dependency array in useEffect to properly trigger updates when filters change
 - Fixed issue with changing categories in suggestions by replacing hardcoded GENRES_MAP in MediaCard component with real genre data from the useGenres hook
+- Enhanced MediaCard responsiveness and theming:
+  - Updated MediaCard component to use useWindowDimensions for responsive sizing
+  - Added support for dark theme using the useTheme hook from ThemeContext
+  - Implemented dynamic sizing based on screen width for better mobile display
+  - Added proper text color handling based on the current theme
+  - Adjusted card width and image dimensions to scale properly on different devices
+  - Improved card styling with proper elevation and shadows
+  - Added semi-transparent primary color as chip background for better contrast
+  - Improved text readability by applying theme colors to all text elements
+- Fixed issue with the gear icon not being clickable on mobile:
+  - Implemented a platform-specific approach with different solutions for Android and iOS
+  - For Android, used Pressable with android_ripple for better touch feedback
+  - Added hitSlop to increase the touch target area without changing the visual size
+  - Ensured proper centering and sizing of the touch target (60x60)
+  - Added proper accessibility labels for screen readers
+  - Used theme-aware ripple effect that adapts to light/dark mode
+- Further improved the gear icon's clickable area:
+  - Removed the nested View container that was causing the touch target to be offset
+  - Simplified the component structure by directly placing the IconButton inside the Pressable
+  - Added theme-aware ripple effect that changes based on light/dark mode
+  - Removed the position: 'relative' style that may have been affecting the touch target
+  - Ensured the entire 60x60 area is properly clickable from all directions
+- Fixed issue with Amazon Prime Video content not appearing in the recommendations:
+  - Enhanced the tmdbService to properly handle watch provider parameters
+  - Added better error handling for provider IDs in API calls
+  - Implemented detailed logging for Amazon Prime provider ID (119)
+  - Fixed the formatting of provider IDs in API requests
+- Completely redesigned the gear icon implementation to fix clickable area issues on Android:
+  - Replaced the nested component structure with a direct IconButton component
+  - Set explicit width and height (60x60) for the touch target
+  - Removed unnecessary margin and padding that could affect the touch area
+  - Added testID for easier testing and debugging
+  - Ensured the entire icon area is properly clickable from all directions
+  - Used the Link component from expo-router with asChild prop to maintain navigation functionality
+  - Added proper accessibility label for screen readers
+- Enhanced the details screen to display provider names along with logos
+- Limited the number of providers displayed in list views to avoid cluttering the UI
+- Added a "+X more" indicator when there are more providers than can be displayed
+- Implemented proper error handling and fallback UI when provider data is unavailable

+## Next Steps
+- Implement testing for services
+- Improve UI/UX with better styling and animations
+- Implement more robust error handling
+- Optimize performance with caching and image optimization
+- Add more comprehensive topics list
+- Implement an algorithm to show similar articles to ones that users liked
+- Enhanced the getWatchProviders function to fetch both movie and TV providers and combine them for a more comprehensive list
+- Added proper error handling and fallback mechanisms to the getWatchProviders function
+- Implemented duplicate removal when combining providers from different sources
+- Added detailed logging to track API calls and responses for easier debugging
+- Implemented streaming service provider display in the MediaCard component
+- Created a useWatchProviders hook to fetch watch providers for specific movies and TV shows
+- Updated the StreamingServiceIcon component to support more streaming services
+- Added proper TypeScript interfaces for watch provider data structures
+- Enhanced the details screen to display provider names along with logos
+- Limited the number of providers displayed in list views to avoid cluttering the UI
+- Added a "+X more" indicator when there are more providers than can be displayed
+- Implemented proper error handling and fallback UI when provider data is unavailable
+- Implement testing for services and hooks
+- Test the app on different devices and screen sizes
+- Perform error handling tests
+- Conduct final quality checks
+- Fix any remaining bugs or issues
+- Optimize performance
+- Prepare for app submission

 ## Notes: